FrankyWalker/galaga_course/tasks/task4.md

-# Create three constants at the top of your structs.rs file.
+# Create three constants at the top of your structs.rs file.o

 1. The first constant will be called SIZE and will be an usize bound to 10.